History of Spain: Crisis of the Restoration system (1913–1931)

-Second Spanish Republic (1931–36)
+Second Spanish Republic (1931–1936)

 A provisional government presided by Niceto Alcalá Zamora was installed as the Republic, popularly nicknamed as "la niña bonita" ('the pretty girl'), was proclaimed on 14 April 1931, a democratic experiment at a time when democracies were beginning to descend into dictatorships elsewhere in the continent.
 A Constituent election was called for June 1931.
 The dominant bloc emerging from the election, an alliance of liberals and socialists, brought Manuel Azaña (who had undertaken a decisive reform as War minister in the provisional government by trying to democratize the Armed Forces) to premiership, heading from the on a number of coalition cabinets.
 While the Republican government was able to easily quell the first 1932 coup d'etat led by José Sanjurjo, the generals, who felt humiliated because of the military reform privately developed a strong contempt towards Azaña.
 The new parliament drafted a new constitution which was approved on 9 December 1931.

-Political ideologies were intensely polarized, as both right and left saw vast evil conspiracies on the other side that had to be stopped.
+Political ideologies were intensely polarized.
 Regarding the crux of the role of the Church, within the Left people saw the former as the major enemy of modernity and the Spanish people, and the right saw it as the invaluable protector of Spanish values.

 Under the Second Spanish Republic, women were allowed to vote in general elections for the first time.
 The Republic devolved substantial self-government to Catalonia and, for a brief period in wartime, also to the Basque Provinces.

 The first cabinets of the Republic were center-left, headed by Niceto Alcalá-Zamora and Manuel Azaña.
 Economic turmoil, substantial debt, and fractious, rapidly changing governing coalitions led to escalating political violence and attempted coups by right and left.

 Following the 1933 election, the right-wing Spanish Confederation of the Autonomous Right (CEDA), based on the Catholic vote, was set to enter the radical government.
-An armed rising of workers in October 1934, which reached its greatest intensity in Asturias, was forcefully put down by the government.
-This in turn energized political movements across the spectrum in Spain, including a revived anarchist movement and new reactionary and fascist groups, including the Falange and a revived Carlist movement.
+An armed rising of workers in October 1934, which reached its greatest intensity in Asturias, was forcefully put down.
+This in turn energized political movements across the spectrum, including a revived anarchist movement and new reactionary and fascist groups, such as the Falange and a revived Carlist movement.

 A devastating 1936–39 civil war was won in 1939 by the rebel forces under Francisco Franco.
 It was supported by Nazi Germany and Fascist Italy.
-The rebels (backed among other by traditionalist Carlists, Fascist falangists and Far-right alfonsists) defeated the Republican loyalists (with a variable support of Socialists, Liberals, Communists, Anarchists and Catalan and Basque nationalists), who were backed by the Soviet Union.
+The rebels (backed among other by traditionalist Carlists, Fascist falangists and Far-right alfonsists) defeated the Republican loyalists (with variable support of Socialists, Liberals, Communists, Anarchists and Catalan and Basque nationalists), who were backed by the Soviet Union.